How to apply for scholarships at KPC

 - Browse the KPC Scholarship opportunities (administered by KPC).

-- Browse the Non-KPC Scholarship opportunities (administered by non-KPC organizations/individuals).
+- Browse the Other Scholarship opportunities (administered by non-KPC organizations/individuals).

 Step 3: Complete the FAFSA